 There is so much information to take in as you start in a new role, regardless of whether you are in a new or existing company, but all too often these first few months are seen as a time to find your feet.
 Working to a defined plan can reduce the negative effects of change and uncertainty, and advance the point at which a new or promoted executive can contribute value to an organisation, amplifying the new leaders reach and influence.

 Collingwood’s career transition process can work alongside the recruitment process, or as a standalone service, and aims to and ensures that no further recruitment costs are incurred by supporting your new executive to be as successful as possible.
 Companies who show this level of support and investment in their new employee enjoy increased staff retention rates and higher staff satisfaction.
-For more information on our services visit our career transition page.
+For more information on our services visit our onboarding page.

 Recommended read: Michael Watkin first 90 days strategies expanded.